Don’t expect more than you inspect!

 To determine if the defective installation of CPVC piping has compromised the integrity and reliability of this critical life-safety system.

 To provide recommendations for how to most cost-effectively remediate defectively installed piping to restore this critical life-safety to a safe and reliable condition.

-Our CPVC piping experts have inspected, tested and analyzed hundreds of piping systems in homes, condominiums and hotels.
+Our CPVC piping experts have inspected, tested, and analyzed hundreds of piping systems in homes, condominiums, and hotels.
 We have extensive expert witness experience.
-We are available for initial phone consultation to discuss the details of your situation and to provide an estimate for our services.
+We are available for an initial phone consultation to discuss the details of your situation and to provide an estimate for our services.